AlainParadis/designschool/_topics/graph-design.md

   Make sure to check your Links panel in Illustrator <span class="command">Window > Links</span> to ensure it's empty.
 If it's not, delete any placed images from your file.

   You can also check the Find Font dialogue to ensure there's no live type in your Illustrator document.
 If so, outline it using <span class="command">Type > Create Outlines</span>.

+  ### Wrap-Up

+  The final product is that you have a live graph in Illustrator.
+You have a copy of that graph which is outlined.
+You place the outlined one in InDesign.
+The end.

 assignment: |
   Create graphs with the provided data about smokers in Canada.
 Your layout can be on a letter or a tabloid page, in either landscape or portrait orientation.